Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas vs. Penn State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest that pits the Texas Longhorns (27-8) against the Penn State Nittany Lions (23-13) at Wells Fargo Arena has a projected final score of 75-68 (based on our computer prediction) in favor of Texas, who is the favorite in this matchup by our model.
+Saturday's contest between the Texas Longhorns (27-8) and the Penn State Nittany Lions (23-13) at Wells Fargo Arena has a projected final score of 75-68 based on our computer prediction, with a favored Texas squad taking home the win.
 Tipoff is at 7:45 PM ET on March 18.

-According to our computer prediction, Texas should cover the point spread, which is listed at 5.5.
-The two sides are projected to go over the 139.5 total.
+According to our computer prediction, Texas projects to cover the 5.5-point spread in its matchup against Penn State.
+The over/under is listed at 138.5, and the two sides are projected to hit the over.

 Texas vs. Penn State Game Info & Odds